rishiksh20/rishiksh20.github.io/_projects/project2.md

 title: "Is it easy to be Multilingual"
 collection: projects
 permalink: /projects/project2
-excerpt: 'Dec 2023 \nCourse Project - EECS 595 Natural Language Processing \nUniversity of Michigan'
+excerpt: 'In December 2023, I worked on a course project for EECS 595 Natural Language Processing course at University of Michigan'
 paperurl: 'http://rishiksh20.github.io/files/nlp-report.pdf'
 slidesurl: 'http://rishiksh20.github.io/files/nlp-presentation.pdf'
 ---